balanced/balanced.github.com/_posts/testing_at_balanced.md

 interactions need to be tested.
 Unit tests alone are not sufficient to verify all these interactions.

-For example, we may know that our fraud system includes a field called `csc_check` in its responses, containing information about whether the [card security code](http://en.wikipedia.org/wiki/Card_security_code) provided on a transaction was a match.
+For example, our fraud system may include a field called `csc_check` in its responses, containing information about whether the [card security code](http://en.wikipedia.org/wiki/Card_security_code) provided on a transaction was a match.
 Balanced may have examples of this response in its unit tests, making sure that it can handle all the values it may receive, and life is good.

-Then suppose, hypothetically, we decide that a better name for this field is `security_code_check`.
+Suppose we decide that a better name for this field is `security_code_check`.
 Since the CSC check can go by many names this should be fine, right?
 So we update our fraud system with the new name everywhere, its unit tests all pass, and we deploy it.
-Then, since we forgot to update the Balanced service, it has *no idea* that this field has a new name.
+However, since we forgot to update the Balanced service, it has *no idea* that this field has a new name.
 Consequently, Balanced (the service) doesn't know how to get the information it needs and we start returning internal server errors to all of our clients (and filling our own emails with system warnings).
 Our unit tests were not sufficient to tell us that this small change to our fraud system was potentially a breaking change to our system as a whole.

 Even if services are well-tested in isolation, this does not address the interactions between them.
 These service-level interactions need coverage.
 This